 - Never mix paints.

 - The old paint must be from households only and be in gallon size or smaller containers.

-- No more than 10 containers per day per household are accepted.
+- No more than ten containers per day per household are accepted.

 - Store staff must examine all paint containers.

-Call ahead to make sure Miller Paint can accept your leftover items; automotive paints, aerosol paints and paint thinners, or mineral spirits are not accepted.
+Call ahead to make sure one of the stores can accept your leftover items; automotive paints, aerosol paints and paint thinners, or mineral spirits are not accepted.

 Fluorescent bulb recycling

 Residents can take fluorescent bulbs and ballasts to Metro transfer stations and many participating Home Depot stores.
-To find a fluorescent recycler, visit Metro's find a recycler web page.
+To find a fluorescent recycler, visit Metro's Find a Recycler.